Jin's net worth: Know everything about the BTS member's assets, earnings and more

 BTS’ Jin wore a statement Louis Vuitton Monogram Crazy Denim Workwear Jacket, which retails for a whopping USD 3,200.
 He also carried the Louis Vuitton Anton Tote in Damier Graphite, which retails for no less than USD 2,000.
 Lastly, he rounded up his Louis Vuitton look with the brand’s Abbesses Derby shoes in white, which cost around USD 1,125.
 With just his airport look costing more than USD 6,000, we can’t imagine the prices of other luxury staples in his wardrobe.

-He has previously sported a trail of expensive luxury clothing including the Mini GG jacket from Gucci, a Polka dot shirt from Saint Laurent (USD 1,000) and an Eggshell button-down shirt from Gitman Bros (USD 1,000) among other things.
+He has previously sported a trail of expensive luxury clothing including the Mini GG jacket from Gucci (USD 2,700), a Polka dot shirt from Saint Laurent (USD 1,000) and an Eggshell button-down shirt from Gitman Bros (USD 1,000) among other things.

 The potential Cartier ambassador has also flaunted the brand’s exquisite timepieces from time to time.
 He wore the Tank Louis Cartier Watch in 18k yellow gold and red leather at the premiere of the movie, HUNT in 2022.
 The watch easily costs somewhere around USD 13,800.